thegreatsid101/SE4A1-Projects/README.md

 ## Setting up Jenkins

-To set up  installation, we will visit Jenkins on its default port i.e. 8080, using server IP address: http://localhost:8080
+To set up  installation, we will visit Jenkins on its default port i.e. 8080, using server IP address (in our case it is localhost): http://localhost:8080

 We will receive the Unlock Jenkins screen, which displays the location of the initial password: